SDFIdk/AutoBernese/docs/manual/quick-start.md

 ## Run the campaign

-To run the PCF file for each speficied day, type the following in the terminal with the activated environments:
+To run the PCF file for each specified day, type the following in the terminal with the activated environments:

 ```sh